Rebeccauan/kind-lm-experiment/experiment_plan.md

 - Evaluation: Perplexity (PPL) on validation set

 ## Generation & Evaluation
-- Generate 10 child-like utterances from natural prompts
+- Generate 10 child-like utterances from natural prompts (using the same prefixes as the held-out reference sentences)
-- Qualitative evaluation: consistency with child speech style
-- Quantitative baseline: perplexity as core fluency metric
+- Quantitative evaluation:
+  - Perplexity on validation set (core fluency metric)
+  - BERTScore against the 10 held-out reference sentences (semantic similarity)
+- Qualitative evaluation: manual inspection of generated utterances for child-like style, natural repetition, and grammatical plausibility